Trial Condition(s):

 The researchers will also study the action of BAY 2416964 in combination with pembrolizumab against the cancer.

 The participants in this study will get BAY 2416964 and pembrolizumab.
-BAY 2416964 will be given in tablet form by mouth.
+BAY 2416964 will be given by mouth.
 Pembrolizumab will be given as an intravenous (IV) infusion.
 An IV infusion is given through a needle into a vein.

 This study will have two parts.
 The first part will help find the most appropriate dose that can be given in the second part.